josueclement/Enigma.Cryptography.DataEncryption/README.md

 ### Decryption process

-1. Read the header from the input stream.
+1. Read and validate the common prefix (identifier, type, version) from the input stream.
+2. Dispatch to the version-specific decryption handler based on the version byte.
+3. Read the version-specific header fields (cipher, nonce, salt, cost parameters).
-2. Derive the 32-byte key with Argon2id using the password and cost parameters read from the header.
+4. Derive the 32-byte key with Argon2id using the password and cost parameters from the header.
-3. Decrypt the input stream into the output stream.
+5. Decrypt the input stream into the output stream.
+6. Clear the key from memory.

 ### Usage